ashmantis1/edge-lab-infra/docs/how-and-why.md

 If you want to get started head to the [edge-lab-infra](https://github.com/ashmantis1/edge-lab-infra) repository.
+The README will outline most of the important steps to actually get started.

 ## How it all Works